Hanis3-gatech/CS7641-Project-15/README.md

   -The difference is that Lasso shrink coefficients that have little to do with the response variable down to 0. _(Is this what we are looking for?)_

 #### 4. **Elastic-Net → Some 0's**
   - This is a hybrid between Ridge Regression and Lasso.
-So why didn't I put it in the middle of Ridge Regression and Lasso?
+So why didn't we put it in the middle of Ridge Regression and Lasso?
 Chronologically, it was invented later and uses both ridge and lasso.
-  - It even has two λ's, which is pretty neat.
+  - It also has two λ's, which is pretty neat.
 If either λ_1 or λ_2  are zero, then the Elastic-Net would become either Lasso or Ridge Regression.

 #### 5. **Adaptive Lasso & Random Lasso → Slightly More 0's than Lasso**
   - These are what we researched.
 More on them later.

-We attempted to reduce the dimensionality of an extremely high dimensional dataset via PCA – now it's regressions turn.
+We attempted to reduce the dimensionality of an extremely high dimensional dataset via PCA – now it's regression's turn.
 <pre>
 Has Null: False
 Dim of Whole Dataset: (151, 54677)